Emmie Stamell, RYT, C. Ay.

 Sukha is a Sanskrit word that is often translated as “bliss” or “happiness.”
 It resonates with me because it also means “good space,” both internally and externally, which is a beautifully succinct way to describe the effects of yoga, meditation and Ayurveda.
 I love being a guide for clients toward manifesting their highest vision for themselves! ~Contact me to schedule a FREE 20 minute conversation about this transformative work~

 Meditation is woven into every yoga class I teach, and I have a private practice in Belmont, MA. where I see clients individually and as an associate with Leading Minds Executive Coaching and psychiatrist Dr. David Brendel.
 I've had the pleasure of witnessing the profound results that come from personalized mindfulness and yoga practices as clients reach their goals, whether professional or personal.

 I am a graduate of the Ayurvedic Institute where I studied with esteemed Ayurvedic physicians Dr. Vasant Lad, Dr. Claudia Welch, and Dr. Robert Svoboda.
 With over 1,000 hours of training in Ayurveda, I offer consultations, workshops, and infuse my yoga classes with the principles of Ayurveda .

 Bodywork is an important component of healthcare, and treatments are traditionally recommended in Ayurvedic protocol.
-I completed 400 hours of massage therapy training at The World School for Massage and Holistic Healing Arts in San Francisco and practiced as a massage therapist while living there.
-Upon request I see clients for bodywork.
+I completed 400 hours of massage therapy training at The World School for Massage and Holistic Healing Arts in San Francisco and I integrate bodywork into private sessions when appropriate.